MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-profiles.md

 > [!div class="mx-imgBorder"]
 > ![](media/customer-card-tile-filter.png "Customer Card tile filter")

-Then, simply check the boxes next to the filters with which to search customers by.
-Same as for the **Search** field.
-You will be able to filter only by attributes that exist in your Customer Profile entity and that were defined by the administrator in the **Search, sort & filter** page.
+Then, simply check the boxes next to the filters with which to search customers by as shown below.
+Same as for the **Search** field, you will be able to filter only by attributes that exist in your Customer Profile entity and that were defined by the administrator in the **Search, sort & filter** page.

+// add 2

 You can remove your saved filters using **Clear filters**.